FPANet: Frequency-based Video Demoireing using Frame-level Post Alignment: Experiments

 \subsection{Quantitative Evaluation}

-As we summarized in Table~\ref{table:quantative-sota}, we start by quantitatively comparing the quality of generated outputs with state-of-the-art approaches, including UNet~\cite{ronneberger2015u}, DMCNN~\cite{sun2018moire}, ESDNet~\cite{yu2022towards}, WDNet~\cite{liu2020wavelet}, MBCNN~\cite{zheng2020image}, and VDmoire~\cite{dai2022video}.
-Note that VDmoire~\cite{dai2022video} and ours utilize multi-frame inputs, while others are based only on single-frame image input.
-Also, we use the VDmoire dataset~\cite{dai2022video} for this evaluation, and the same hyper-parameters commonly used for image demoiréing, such as patch size, are used in this experiment for a pair comparison, while we use the default values for the other hyper-parameters.
+As we summarized in Table~\ref{table:quantative-sota}, we start by quantitatively comparing the quality of generated outputs with state-of-the-art approaches, including UNet~\citep{ronneberger2015u}, DMCNN~\citep{sun2018moire}, ESDNet~\citep{yu2022towards}, WDNet~\citep{liu2020wavelet}, MBCNN~\citep{zheng2020image}, and VDmoire~\citep{dai2022video}.
+Note that VDmoire~\citep{dai2022video} and ours utilize multi-frame inputs, while others are based only on single-frame image input.
+Also, we use the VDmoire dataset~\citep{dai2022video} for this evaluation, and the same hyper-parameters commonly used for image demoiréing, such as patch size, are used in this experiment for a fair comparison, while we use the default values for the other hyper-parameters.

-We observe in Table~\ref{table:quantative-sota} that our proposed method generally outperforms the other approaches in all metrics (except PSNR on TCL-V1 data), showing a significant gain over other state-of-the-art approaches.
-In specific, compared with VDMoire, a state-of-the-art video demoiréing method, ours shows 0.38 dB PSNR gain on TCL-V1 data and 0.23 dB PSNR gain on iPhone-V2 data.
+We observe in Table 1 that our proposed method generally outperforms the other approaches in all metrics (except PSNR on TCL-V1 data) over other state-of-the-art approaches, both image- and video-based.
+Specifically, compared with the state-of-the-art video demoiréing methods, ours shows significant performance gain in PSNR, SSIM, and LPIPS metrics.
 Such a gain is also apparent in other perceptual evaluation metrics, i.e. SSIM and LPIPS.
 This indicates that ours produces more realistic and high perceptual quality.
+Moreover, amplitude and phase components enhance the efficacy of moiré pattern removal in comparison to the DTNet, which solely employs the Discrete Cosine Transform (DCT).